DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-ITEM-CREATION-WIZARD/FAQ.md

 ### Can I create a template that only updates 1 or 2 specific product attributes?
 Currently when you run an update session that includes product attributes, all attributes assigned against the released product are displayed in the template.

+### Can I update previously released variants to use the Item Status indicator?

+Yes, if you have a variant for your Product Master that has been released without an Item Status, you can update this variant to display the status indicator using the Item Status Link.
+See [Updating a single item](DXC-ITEM-CREATION-WIZARD/PROCESSES/Managing-item-statuses.md)